The cost of NHS prescriptions in England will rise from April 2018.

-An annual PPC costs £104 so is worth going for if you need 14 or more prescriptions over a 12-month period.
+An annual PPC costs £104 so it's worth going for if you need 14 or more prescriptions over a 12-month period.

-You can pay in 10 monthly installments if you choose to go for the 12-month PPC, which means you will pay £10.40 a month to get unlimited prescriptions from your doctor.
+You can pay in 10 monthly instalments if you choose to go for the 12-month PPC, which means you will pay £10.40 a month to get unlimited prescriptions from your doctor.

 You can order a PPC online or call 0300 330 1341.